marygracedoviak/NashvilleHousingProject/README.md

 This Excel document should be the only thing you need to run this program, assuming you have a SQL server and management tool.
 ## Conclusions Drawn
 In terms of sale price, it seems to move up and down between 1800-2020, as opposed to simply trending upward over the years.
-My conclusion is that houses from the 1800s are sold at a higher price as historical pieces as opposed to a livable home.
-Prices trend upward from 1900s to 2000s and then go back down in the 2010s.
+My conclusion is that houses from the 1800s are sold at a higher price as historical pieces as opposed to livable homes.
+Prices trend upward from the 1900s to the 2000s and then go back down in the 2010s.
 I believe this is because the houses are brand new, so the price takes into account any potential issues that have not yet been discovered.

 As far as number of sales per month, summer is definitely the most popular time for buying.
 This would be a good time for sellers to list their properties,